 10 Fascinating Facts About J.K.
 Simmons

 Some people discovered J.K.
 Simmons through Oz, the gritty prison drama that put HBO on the map.
 Others noticed him in Sam Raimi’s Spider-Man (2002), as the cigar-chomping J. Jonah Jameson.
 Still more discovered him only a few years ago, when he accepted an Oscar in 2015 for Damien Chazelle’s Whiplash.
 But Simmons didn’t just materialize in the late 1990s.
-The 62-year-old character actor has been around for a decades—he was just delivering singing telegrams for part of that time.
+The beloved character actor, who was born on January 9, 1955, has been around for decades—he was just delivering singing telegrams for part of that time.
 What else should you know about his life and career?
 Well for starters, here’s his real name …

 J.K.
 Simmons was born Jonathan Kimble Simmons—“Kimble” being his mother’s maiden name.
 Simmons probably would’ve kept his original name, if it weren’t for some professional problems.
 The way he tells it, most variations of his name were already registered at the actors’ unions when he was starting his career.
 So he went with J.K., noting that he chose the moniker “well before Ms. Rowling had her Potter books.”